-The leader of Swaziland’s People’s United Democratic Movement (PUDEMO) has called on international election observers to boycott Friday’s vote.
+The leader of Swaziland’s People’s United Democratic Movement (PUDEMO) has called on international election observers to boycott this year’s national elections.

 “We are calling on countries not to respect the outcome of these elections and we want the international poll observers to boycott the election because no election shall be free in the absence of political parties,” said Mario Masuku.